Frederick Rolfe: Painting

 Rolfe never lost his conviction that he had been called to the Catholic priesthood.
 When he worked in his late teens and early twenties as a schoolmaster, and later when he tried his hand at painting and photography, he saw these as stop-gap occupations, means of earning an income until the Church authorities came to their senses and agreed with his own firm view that he had a priestly vocation.

 It was for this reason that Rolfe never undertook any formal training in either painting or photography.
-His paintings and designs, including several for the covers of his own books, were bold and surprisingly accomplished amateur efforts.
-He executed some of the most impressive of them when he was living in Christchurch in 1890 and 1891, including a small but striking oil painting of St Michael.
+His paintings and designs, including several for the covers of his own books,were and accomplished amateur efforts.
+He executed some of the most impressive of them when he was living in Christchurch in 1890 and 1891, including an oil painting of St Michael.

 From 1895 to 1899 he lived in Holywell in Flintshire in North Wales, where he painted some fourteen processional banners, commissioned by the parish priest there, Fr Charles Sidney Beauclerk.
 Rolfe painted the figures of the saints and John Holden assisted with the lettering on the borders.
 Only five of the banners have survived, and may still be seen in the Holywell Well Museum; they are colourful representations, in a naive style, of Saints Winefride, George, Ignatius, Gregory the Great and Augustine of Canterbury.

 Rolfe produced no further paintings after he became a full-time writer.